 What is a physical therapist?

+A physical therapist (PT) is a healthcare professional who is trained to evaluate and treat problems related to movement and function.
+In our clinic, the physical therapists have experience working with persons with ALS and other neuromuscular diseases, and are familiar with many of the specific issues they may have.
+These issues may include questions about activity and exercise, difficulty walking or with transfers, balance problems, difficulty with daily functional activities (eating, dressing, bathing, etc), weakness or stiffness (spasticity) in muscles and tightness or pain in joints.
+Our physical therapists will meet with you during your multidisciplinary clinic visit to discuss any questions you have surrounding exercise and movement, including stretching and general exercise guidelines, fall prevention, balance, and functional activities.
+They can also assess the need for different types of equipment that may help you with mobility and/or equipment for your home.
+The ALS clinic physical therapist can also help identify the need for local PT and/or Occupational Therapy (OT) and help you find a local PT or OT.
 The physical therapist visit in the ALS Clinic is a consultation and is not meant to replace any ongoing physical therapy treatment, either as an outpatient or in your home.
 Rather, the physical therapist in the ALS clinic is available as a resource to you, and to your home or outpatient PT, to help you manage changes in your function on a long-term basis.
 If you are seeing a PT or OT (outpatient or home visits) locally, our physical therapists are available to talk with your local therapist and act as a resource for them regarding your plan of care.

 When should I see a Physical Therapist?